• Skip to primary navigation

 By Jen

 Many, many years ago my very young daughters and I made egg carton flowers.
-Honestly, our May flower project is one of my absolute favourites.
-In fact, every spring the egg carton craft post about how we made those flowers is one of our most popular posts.
+Honestly, our May flower project is one of my absolute favorites.
+In fact, every spring the egg carton flower craft post about how we made those flowers is one of our most popular posts.
+So I decided to create a beautiful egg carton flower wreath.
+Check out all of our creative DIY wreath ideas.

 egg carton wreath flowers